Sino1507/NannyX/README.txt

 Since i am new to programming for roblox games I chose this game, because it is quit simple.

 How to Use:
-1. Copy the Script from the toExecute.lua file in this repo.
+1. Copy the Script from the ToExecute.lua file in this repo.
 2. Put in your EC.
 3. Inject.
 4. Enjoy!